abhijeetsinghx07/Python_Playground/__master_basics__/__problems__.md

 Area = 3.8013271108436504

-5. Reverse Full Name

-Write a program that accepts the user's first and last name and prints them in reverse order with a space between them.
+5. Write a program that accepts the user's first and last name and prints them in reverse order with a space between them.

-6. List and Tuple Generator

-Write a program that accepts a sequence of comma-separated numbers from the user and generates a list and a tuple of those numbers.
+6. Write a program that accepts a sequence of comma-separated numbers from the user and generates a list and a tuple of those numbers.

 Sample data : 3, 5, 7, 23